DreamPurchaseZnz/Python-Module/README.md

 ```
 ## Maximum Recursion depth
 If there is a circular structure, where your dicts refer to itself through a chain of something,
-the function intend to build a close subspace, to return value of a when call a,
-however it'll raise a recursion error, because when you call a,
-will call the function a, the judgement of a in function will call the function again
-so there is a circular loop.
-Finally raise the 'Maximum Recursion depth' Exception error
 ```
 class recursion:
    @property